gpalomar12/Data-Projects-Portfolio/CMS_Gaps_Dashboard/README.md

 It provides an at-a-glance understanding of:
 - Which practices consistently perform at higher levels
 - Where improvement opportunities exist
-- How overall performance is distributed across the network, and the overall distribution of each Patient Group's Performance Level (Star Rating) with the Group.
+- How overall performance is distributed across the network

 This enables leadership to benchmark providers, recognize high performers, and focus support or training on practices needing improvement.